University of Windsor

 Windsor is one of Canada's most ethnically diverse cities: The second most diverse city in Ontario and the fourth most diverse in Canada, with a population of about 217,000.
 The city is also the automotive capital of Canada and home of the Chrysler Pacifica, one of North America's most popular vehicles.

-Close to UWindsor, you'll find major-league sports, big-name entertainment and scores of restaurants and outdoor cafes.
+Detroit is close to UWindsor; you'll find major-league sports, big-name entertainment and scores of restaurants and outdoor cafes.
 Windsor is also Canada's southernmost city and has some of the country's best weather.
 There is an average of 2,261 sunshine hours a year.

 UWindsor is a place where new innovative ways of teaching and learning are the norm, a place where undergraduate research and creativity are helping our region and the country, and a place where we engage our capacity to address challenges related to the Great Lakes, borders, safe and healthy communities and sustainable manufacturing.
 At UWindsor, we believe in the promise in our students and their ability to make a better world, throughout their academic career and after graduation.

 In 2019, UWindsor was 1 of 16 Canadian universities ranked among the greenest in North America by the Princeton Review's Guide to 413 Green Colleges.
 The ranking is based on a healthy, sustainable quality of student life on campus, environmentally responsible school policies and how well students are being prepared for employment in an increasingly green economy.

 Did you know?

-- The Odette School of Business is Association to Advance Collegiate Schools of Business-accredited, putting it among only 5% of business schools world-wide.
+- The Odette School of Business is an Association to Advance Collegiate Schools of Business-accredited, putting it among only 5% of business schools world-wide.

 - The School of Creative Arts (SoCA) commenced operating in brand new facilities in December 2017, located in the century-old site of the Windsor Armouries and a new, stand-alone building across the street, formerly the Tunnel Bar-B-Q restaurant.

 - UWindsor's campus was ranked No. 22 on a list of the most beautiful campuses in Canada.

 - The University's Department of English Language, Literature and Creative Writing offers unique, hands-on practicum courses in professional editing, publishing, web-based writing and editing, scholarship and writing about the arts.